Who we are

 Who uses our services?

 Most people approach us directly but we also take referrals from other community agencies, the health sector and Oranga Tamariki.
-We provide services in Dunedin city and have in recent years developed outreach services in and around Central Otago.
+We provide services in Dunedin city and Central and South Otago.
+In recent years we have also developed strategic partnerships with other agencies across Aotearoa to deliver Game On parenting courses for dads.

 You are who you are and we will try and support you the best we can.
 If you have particular cultural, learning or other needs, please let us know.